svlentink/myhugoblogs/blog.lent.ink/content/2021/prepaid-cloud.md

 ## Technical outline

-- Debit accounts hold the potential to spend currency.
+- Prepaid debit account holds the topped up currency.
 - Developers can use a cloud subscription tied to that account.
 - The cloud subscription is managed by the platform (call it Prepaid cloud services provider PCSP).
 - If the PCSP detects that the funds on the account dip below x, it kills off all resources except storage marked as stateful.